-In May 2020, the Shareholders' Meeting appointed - confirming her in the role from the previous mandate - Maria Bianca Farina as Chair of Poste Italiane's Board of Directors.
+In May 2023, the Shareholders' Meeting appointed Silvia Maria Rovere as Chair of Poste Italiane's Board of Directors.

-In performance of the role as coordinator of Board activities and as a proactive guide who ensures that the Board functions properly, the Chair calls Board Meetings, establishes the agenda, presides over meetings, and strives to ensure that - except in cases of urgency and necessity - documentation regarding items on the agenda is made available to Directors and to the Statutory Auditors adequately in advance of the date of each meeting, in accordance with the provisions specifically made in the rules of procedure on its functioning adopted by the Board of Directors in 2015 (and, as indicated previously, updated in December 2020, in order to bring the provisions set out therein in line with the recommendations pursuant to the Governance Code).
+In performance of the role as coordinator of the Board of Directors' activities and who leads and oversees the functioning of the Board, the Chair calls Board Meetings, establishes the agenda, presides over meetings, and strives to ensure that - except in cases of urgency and necessity - documentation regarding items on the agenda is made available to Directors and to the Statutory Auditors adequately in advance of the date of each meeting, in accordance with the provisions specifically made in the rules of procedure on its functioning adopted by the Board of Directors in 2015 (and, as indicated previously, updated in December 2023, in order to bring the provisions set out therein in line with the recommendations pursuant to the Governance Code).

-In this regard, as in preceding years, the practice adopted in 2022 was to normally distribute documentation - in compliance with the confidentiality measures adopted by the Company, without compromising the completeness, usability and timeliness of the information provided to the directors and statutory auditors - together with the notice of call of each single meeting, i.e. five days in advance.
-In the few cases in which, due to the contingency of operations, it was not possible to comply with this advance notice, at the instigation of the chair, appropriate and more detailed discussions on the topics in question were carried out during the board sessions.
+In this regard, as in preceding years, the practice adopted in 2023 was to normally distribute documentation - in compliance with the confidentiality measures adopted by the Company, without compromising the completeness, usability and timeliness of the information provided to the directors and statutory auditors - together with the notice of call of each single meeting, i.e. five days in advance.
+In the few cases in which, due to the contingency of operations, it was not possible to comply (in relation to some items on the agenda) with this advance notice, at the instigation of the chair, appropriate and more detailed discussions on the topics in question were carried out during the board sessions.
+As of the financial year 2024, the Company will, in most cases, make the documentation available one additional day in advance (i.e., six days before the date of the individual board meeting).